 You will want the smoking chamber where the fish will smoke, to fill up.

 After you have prepared the fire, it is time to remove the tuna from the zipper bags and start smoking them.

 Start Smoking Tuna

-First, lay out each tuna steak onto a paper towel and pat them dry.
+First, lay out each fish steak onto a paper towel and pat them dry.

 There might be a little bit of salt or sugar remain after you try to dry them, but don't worry.
 That is fine.

 Once dry, lightly coat both sides of the steak with olive oil.
-You want just enough so that you can add a sprinkle of coarse black pepper to your upcoming smoked tuna.
+You want just enough so that you can add a sprinkle of coarse black pepper.

-With your fire at your desired temperature for smoking, lay your tuna steaks directly on the grill.
+With your fire at your desired temperature for smoking, lay your brined fish steaks directly on the grill.

 You don’t want to use a pan, because you want your tuna to be able to absorb the smoke from all sides, and a pan or foil will stop that from happening.